 Participants were asked a series of questions about how they saw success in the survey's final segment.
-With the use of these questions, the survey's participants were asked to provide their opinions on the efficiency of the Agile PM approach in both the DS and MS departments.
+With the use of these questions, the survey's participants were asked to provide their opinions on the efficiency of the Agile PM approach in IT department.
 This component is crucial because it gives the researcher important information about how participants perceive and use Agile project management approach.
 This information will be used to inform the study's overall analysis and conclusions.

-Agile in Digital Services Functional Domain Agile in Managed Services Functional Domain Tab 4.4: Perception of Success
+Agile in IT Services Functional Domain Agile in IT Operations Functional Domain

+Tab 4.4: Perception of Success